hakimben13000/DatingApp/README.md

 - Matching
 - Messaging

-The app will be tested and optimized to ensure maximum performance and usability.
+the application is not yet finalized, The app will be tested and optimized to ensure maximum performance and usability.

 We hope you enjoy our app and find it useful!
+Hakim